Russian peacekeepers’ vehicles pass unhindered along Lachin-Khankendi road | News.az

 Russian peacekeepers’ vehicles pass unhindered along Lachin-Khankendi road

-Vehicles belonging to the Russian peacekeeping contingent continue to pass through the peaceful protest area on the Lachin-Khankendi road without hindrance, News.Az.
+Vehicles belonging to the Russian peacekeeping contingent continue to pass through the protest area on the Lachin-Khankendi road without hindrance, News.Az reports.

-The peaceful protesters on Wednesday made it possible for 16 vehicles of Russian peacekeepers to pass through the protest area on the Lachin-Khankendi road.
+Peaceful protesters on Monday ensured the free passage of one passenger car and five trucks of Russian peacekeepers through the protest area.
+The vehicles were moving from Khankendi towards Lachin.